janKekanSan/jankekansan.github.io/pages/sona/o.md

 </details>

-You’ve been hanging out on the porch for too long, and you’ve started to notice lots of obnoxious bugs coming out as the sun sets.
+You've been hanging out on the porch for too long, and you've started to notice lots of obnoxious bugs coming out as the sun sets.
 In your frustration, you yell out at the bugs:

 <details><summary> [pipi o weka! o moli!]{.tokipona} </summary>